About the Program

 Upon admission, students will begin graduate level coursework during their final year of undergraduate study.
-All degree requirements and the Master's thesis or comprehensive exam will be completed within one year (three quarters) once students have transitioned to graduate student status.
+All degree requirements and the Master's thesis, creative project, or comprehensive exam will be completed within one year (three quarters) once students have transitioned to graduate student status.
 Maximum time to degree is two years after the Bachelor's degree.

 Coursework 36 units; 9 courses

 - ASIANAM 200A- Theories and Methods in Asian American Studies

 - ASIANAM 200B- Contemporary Issues in Asian American Studies

 - ASIANAM 200C- Leadership and Social Change in Asian American Communities

 - ASIANAM 200D- Introduction to Asian American Studies Research